 Some of my favorite pockets in Northwest Boise (listed from east to west—from close-in to farther out)

-The Sycamore District: The area between 36th and Collister north and south of Catalpa is quiet and very much has an historic “north end” feel.
+The Sycamore District: The area between 36th and Collister north and south of Catalpa is quiet and very much has an historic “North End” feel.
 Catalpa, Whitehead, Sycamore, Hawthorne, Tamarack and 39th streets feature mostly large lots—up to an acre—some with stunning homes that have been remodeled and expanded in recent years.
 This area has a slightly rural, acreage-in-the-city feel.
 There are also some infill developments where larger lots have been developed into small subdivisions.
-The Garden Center and Bistro at 36th and Hill is a popular gathering place and the access to trails and golf just up 36th north of Hill is fantastic.
+Access to trails and golf just up 36th north of Hill is fantastic.
 My favorite home in all of Boise is on Catalpa in this neighborhood.
 Collister Elementary is a math/science magnet school.

 Arrowhead Canyon and the surrounding area features homes built in the past 10 years including some new construction.
 Many of these homes offer views and some sections of the subdivision share a community pool.
 Pricing in Arrowhead Canyon tends to be quite a bit less than similar foothills neighborhoods in north Boise.
 Some people complain that it feels too “far out” since you do drive a bit to settle into the foothills north of Hill Road.
 What I’ve found is that the traffic flow out of Arrowhead onto 36th and then to the freeway is amazingly smooth.
 The commute from here is actually great and the clients I’ve had buy in this area absolutely love it.